Photo credit: Julie Cordeiro Photography

 - Tufts University Friday Performances

-Patricia Adams (co-founder, co- artistic director, Dances by Isadora) began performing Duncan’s work in 1977 as a member of the Isadora Duncan Repertory Dance Company, under the direction of Sylvia Gold.
+Patricia Adams (Co-Founder) began performing Duncan’s work in 1977 as a member of the Isadora Duncan Repertory Dance Company, under the direction of Sylvia Gold.
 In 1989 she co-founded Dances by Isadora with Catherine Gallant.
 She has performed and taught throughout the United States, in Russia, Japan, Hungary, Finland, and Canada, and at numerous colleges and studios in the Boston area.
 In addition to many years of study with Sylvia Gold, her teachers include Julia Levein, Hortense Kooluris, and Gemze DeLappe, and her long-time collaborator, Catherine Gallant.
 Now semi-retired, she continues to perform with Dances by Isadora and is a Psychotherapist in private practice in Sharon, MA.

-Sandra Zarotney Keldsen manages the Boston division of Dances by Isadora, and directs our teaching and performing activities in the Boston/New England area.
+Sandra Zarotney Keldsen (Co-Director) is Co-Director of Dances by Isadora Boston and spearheads our teaching and performing activities in the Boston/New England area.
 Sandra began her exploration of the Duncan work with Dances by Isadora co-founder Catherine Gallant as a student at the Boston Conservatory.
-Sandra joined Dances by Isadora upon completing her BFA at the Conservatory in 1993, and has taught and performed with the company ever since, training with Duncan master teachers Sylvia Gold, Patricia Adams and Catherine Gallant.
+Sandra joined Dances by Isadora upon completing her BFA at the Conservatory, and has taught and performed with the company ever since, training with Duncan master teachers Sylvia Gold, Patricia Adams and Catherine Gallant.
 Sandra has also performed in the Boston area with Daniel McCusker and Dancers, Lorraine Chapman the Company and Kelli Edwards.
-She is a 200 hr YTT certified yoga instructor and she teaches dance and yoga at Center Stage Performing Arts Studio in Quincy, MA.
-Sandra also serves as the Assistant Director of the Human Resources Policy Institute at the Boston University Questrom School of Business.
+She is a 200 hr YTT certified yoga instructor and teaches dance and yoga at Center Stage Performing Arts Studio in Quincy, MA.
+Sandra is currently Director of Operations for Institutes and Lifelong Learning Programs at the Boston University Questrom School of Business.

 Photo Credit: Julie Cordeiro Photography